frees-io/freestyle/docs/src/main/tut/docs/cats/README.md

 In the first line of the for comprehension, the two applicative operations using `incrPar` are independent and could be executed in parallel.
 In the last line we are using `FreeS.pure` as a handy alternative for `(c + 1).pure[FreeS[Calc.Op, ?]]` or `Applicative[FreeS[CalcOp, ?]].pure(c + 1)`.

-To see the side effect of replacing multiple independent monadic steps with one applicative step, we can again execute two similar programs using `Future`.
+To see the effect of replacing multiple independent monadic steps with one applicative step, we can again execute two similar programs using `Future`:

 ```tut:book
 val incrSeqSum = for {